dmx-systems/dmx-platform/README.md

 Licensed under GNU General Public License, version 3.

-**+++ DeepaMehta is still under heavy development! +++**
-Do not use it in any productive and/or professional environment!
-Currently we can not provide an update mechanism for your data.
-Data you put into the current version of DeepaMehta might not be usable in a later version of DeepaMehta.
+**+++DISCLAIMER+++**
+DeepaMehta is under heavy development.
+While you can do productive work with it, DeepaMehta does not meet professional standards yet.
+At least there are lacks in a) security, b) robustness, and c) usability.
+Do not put sensitive data in DeepaMehta, in particular when you setup DeepaMehta for network access.
+Be aware that data loss may occur when you use DeepaMehta improperly.
+The DeepaMehta developers assume no liability for lost or compromised data.
 Please keep this in mind when using this software.
-Thank you for your understanding!

 Requirements